 • Tarnished cutlery, small trophies, candlesticks or trinket dishes that may be hallmarked silver

 Clear photographs sent online are enough for GoldPaid to give a first opinion, especially with close shots of any marks.
 An honest written indication follows before a label is sent.
 Final offers depend on inspection, item weight, purity, hallmarks, stones, non-precious-metal components, condition and the live precious-metal market.
-Nothing is committed: a piece the charity prefers to keep is returned, tracked and insured.
+Nothing is committed: a piece the charity prefers to keep is returned, tracked and signed for.

 The four steps a South Shields charity shop follows

 • Ask first on WhatsApp.
-Message 07375 071158 with photos of any donated item the shop is unsure about, or call 07763 741067.
+Message 07944 014111 with photos of any donated item the shop is unsure about, or call the same number.
 A UK-based valuer replies, gives an indicative figure, and says whether the parcel is worth posting.
 No charge, no obligation.

 • Get a free prepaid Royal Mail label.
 When the shop wants to go ahead, GoldPaid sends a free Royal Mail Special Delivery label: digital on WhatsApp, a printable PDF by email, or a paper label by post if the shop has no printer.